The Way Home (2002 film)

 The Way Home is a 2002 South Korean drama film written and directed by Lee Jeong-hyang.
-It tells the heart-warming story about a grandmother and her city-born grandson who comes to live with her in a rural village.
+It tells the heartwarming story about a grandmother and her city-born grandson who comes to live with her in a rural village.
 The film was named best picture at South Korea's 39th annual Grand Bell (Daejong) Awards and was the second-highest grossing homegrown film in South Korea in 2002.
 It was released on DVD and VHS in 2003 by Paramount Classics.

+The film was scheduled to air on tvN Movies in Indonesia and Malaysia on June 6, 2026.